 Let’s get Koi-ing!

 Why are Koi fish so expensive?
 (12 Reasons That Explain How Much Are Koi Fish)

-There’s no one answer to this question, the worth of Koi fish highly depends on some obvious factors such as the quality of Koi, colors, and patterns.
+There’s no one answer to this question (in fact, that’s why we created this video above from our YouTube channel).
+The worth of Koi fish highly depends on some obvious factors such as the quality of Koi, colors, and patterns.
 On the basis of quality and price, Koi fish are usually categorized into three classes;

 - Pond raised Koi – The Koi that we raise in ponds are the easiest to find and the cheapest in the market.